-The Survivor is a Pond Cypress tree situated within Shangri La.
-For at least 1,200 years, this old tree has been nurtured by the waters of Adams Bayou, which flows through the middle of Orange.
-This resilient tree, not normally found in Texas, has “survived” centuries of diseases, axes and storms, including the most recent devastation from Hurricane Rita in 2005.
-Most Pond Cypress trees are found along the eastern coast of the U.S., as far west as New Orleans, and they are closely related to the Redwoods of California.
+The Survivor Tree is a Pond Cypress (Taxodium ascendens) situated within Shangri La.
+For over 1,200 years, this ancient tree has been nurtured by the waters of Adams Bayou that flow through the middle of Orange.
+This resilient tree, not normally found in Texas, has “survived” centuries of diseases, axes, and storms including the most recent devastation from Hurricane Rita in 2005 as well as Hurricane Ike in 2008.

-Today, visitors are able to see The Survivor up close as they travel via boat down Adams Bayou.
+Today, visitors are able to see The Survivor Tree up close as they travel via Shangri La’s Outpost Tour along Adams Bayou.